STATE OF NORTH CAROLINA v. BRYANT HENRY WILLIAMS, JR.

 I also dissent as to the death penalty in this case for the additional reasons stated below.

-Section 2 of Chapter 1201, Session Laws of 1973 (quoted below), rewrote G.S. § 14-21 to divide rape into two degrees with different punishments.
+Section 2 of Chapter 1201, Session Laws of 1973 (quoted below), rewrote

-(2) If the person guilty of rape is more than sixteen years of age, and the rape victim had her resistance overcome or her submission procured by the use of a deadly weapon, or by the infliction of serious bodily injury to her, the punishment shall be death.
+(2) If the person guilty of rape is more than 16 years of age, and the rape victim had her resistance overcome or her submission procured by the use of a deadly weapon, or by the infliction of serious bodily injury to her, the punishment shall be death.

-(b) Second degree rape Any other offense of rape defined in this section shall be a lesser-included offense of rape in the first degree and shall be punished by imprisonment in the State's prison for life, or for a term of years, in the discretion of the court."
+(b) Second-Degree Rape-Any other offense of rape defined in this section shall be a lesser-included offense of rape in the first degree and shall be punished by imprisonment in the State‘s prison for life, or for a term of years, in the discretion of the court.”

 Under Chapter 1201, only two crimes are now punishable by death, namely, first degree murder and first degree rape.
 The death penalty previously provided for arson and first degree burglary was changed to life imprisonment.

-In recognition of the fact that the question whether the death penalty can constitutionally be imposed for any crime was then (as now) awaiting a definitive ruling by the United States Supreme Court the General Assembly provided in Section 7 of Chapter 1201:
+In recognition of the fact that the question whether the death penalty can constitutionally be imposed for any crime was then (as now) awaiting a definitive ruling by the United States Supreme Court, the General Assembly provided in Section 7 of Chapter 1201:

 “In the event it is determined by the North Carolina Supreme Court or the United States Supreme Court that a sentence of death may not be constitutionally imposed for any capital offense for which the death penalty is provided by this Act, the punishment for the offense shall be life imprisonment.”